Chime right in! (no registration req'd)-----

 by Robert Probert

 Dear Gary, In addition to the previously mentioned process manuals for anodizing might I suggest the annual directory of "Products Finishing".
 The annual article by Mr. Grubbs is very easy to read yet thorough.
-As for process chemistries, we would be happy to supply a directory of products that are typically used.

 - Monroe, North Carolina